 "You followed me here?"

 "Answer: Of course, Master!
 What do you take me for, a loading droid?
-Statement: I would follow you to the fires of death, Master, or in my case, a large durasteel scrap heap."
+Statement: I would follow you to the fires of death, Master, or in my case, a large durasteel scrap heap.
+You are my Master, after all, and I am sworn to obey you."
+Valos thought back to his first encounter with HK, and found this last statement rather humorous; the droid had claimed a faulty memory and couldn't remember his previous masters.
+He doubted that.

-"Explanation: Master I was cast from the ship when our meatbag pilot crashed into several of the jagged rock faces that cover this planet's environment.
+"Explanation: Master I was cast from the ship when our meatbag pilot crashed into several of the jagged rock faces that cover this rock you call a planet.
 I then tracked you to this place and watch you slaughter many a creature and Dark Jedi and then witnessed a considerable degree of power as you gutted the old woman whom you had been traveling with.
 Irritated Statement: I was rather put off that you would not appoint me to kill her, Master.
 Doing so would do my programming a much needed workout."

 After he had dispatched the last of the blades she relinquished, and she volunteered to tell him everything he wished to know about his companions, the Republic, the Sith, and each world he had traveled to.
 Yet something still disturbed him; she had said that she saw the end of the Force itself when she looked upon him.
 He was a wound in the Force, and after he had crippled Malachor, he left known space with eyes blind to the Force.
 But he had returned, and had become more powerful than ever.